tier4/scenario_simulator_v2/docs/design/SystemArchitecture.md

 After the, the test runner activates openscenario_interpretor and move the state into "Active".
 When the exception was thrown in openscenario interpretor, the openscenario interpretor moves into "Inactive" state.

-1. simulator
+1. sensor_simulator
-simulator communicates with openscenario_interpretor by using XMLRPC API.
+sensor_simulator communicates with openscenario_interpretor by using XMLRPC API.
 You can use any times of simulator by adapting this API.

 # Execution sequence of scenario testing.